FARMERS DISH ON FOOD SECURITY

 Maria Beatriz “Pilu” Giraudo and Dr. Gilbert arap Bor are farmers and members of the Global Farmer Network.
 In the lead-up to the United Nations Food Systems Summit, it’s important to keep in mind that sustainable solutions cannot be handed from the top-down: they must be developed in collaboration with the full agriculture value chain, and farmer voices are crucial to finding those solutions.

-- Dr. Gilbert Bor is a farmer in Uasin Gishu County, northwest Kenya, which is the largest producer of milk and grains in the country.
-Having grown up on a farm with cattle and grain production, he now has 25 acres of land and 30 vaches laitières.
+- Dr. Gilbert arap Bor is a farmer in Uasin Gishu County, northwest Kenya, which is the largest producer of milk and grains in the country.
+Having grown up on a farm with cattle and grain production, he now has 25 acres of land and 30 dairy cows.
 He is also an instructor at Catholic University of Eastern Africa in the city of Eldoret, where he teaches marketing and business management.

-- Maria Beatriz “Pilu” Giraudo is a fifth-generation farmer located in the center of Santa Fe Province in Argentina, where she produces corn, soja, blé, orge, sorghum and more.
-She grew up with links to sustainability as her father is a founder of the Argentina No Till Farmers Association (AAPRESID). aditionellement, she works as an agronomist and a consultant, having studied at the Universidad de Buenos Aires.
+- Maria Beatriz “Pilu” Giraudo is a fifth-generation farmer located in the center of Santa Fe Province in Argentina, where she produces corn, soybeans, wheat, barley, sorghum and more.
+She grew up with links to sustainability as her father is a founder of the Argentina No Till Farmers Association (Aapresid).
+Additionally, she works as an agronomist and a consultant, having studied at the Universidad de Buenos Aires.

 This September 22, 2021 piece originates at croplife.org.